chrislopresto/ember-freestyle/README.md

 ## Problems?
 No problem.

 Hopefully the installation instructions got you off to a smooth, seamless start.
-If you have any problems, feel free to chat with us in the `e-freestyle` channel in the [Ember Community Slack](https://embercommunity.slack.com) or [open an issue](https://github.com/chrislopresto/ember-freestyle/issues/new).
+If you have any problems, feel free to chat with us in the [Ember Community Discord](https://discordapp.com/invite/zT3asNS) or [open an issue](https://github.com/chrislopresto/ember-freestyle/issues/new).
 As always, PRs are welcome!

 ## Removing Ember Freestyle from Your Production Payload